SwampDragons/cool_new_features_demos/README.md

 The shell-local one, if it runs, will create a file called "output.txt".
-However, a post-processor has been tagged with `"except": ["null 1"]`, and this step will therefore be skipped.
+However, a post-processor has been tagged with `"except": ["null 1"]`, and this step will therefore be skipped when the `"null 1"` builder is run.

-The manifest post-processor is tagged with the opposite: `"only": ["null 2"]` -- Packer `-only` flag only apply to builders in order to make it easier to reason about what will be generated inside of a post-processor chain.
+The manifest post-processor is tagged with the opposite: `"only": ["null 2"]` and therefore can only run after a builder named `null 2` -- Packer's `-only` flag only apply to builders in order to make it easier to reason about what will be generated inside of a post-processor chain.

 Inside the project root, run